 CRUSA stands for The Costa Rica USA Foundation for Cooperation.
 They have invested $4 million to improve rural working conditions in 2017.
-Moreover, the use of paraquat has been banned since 2008.
+Moreover, they already have banned the use of Paraquat since 2008.

-However, the government will take steps in upcoming years to improve the sustainability of the pineapple laborers.
+However, the government will take steps in the upcoming years to improve the sustainability of the pineapple labourers.
 Pineapple plantation will remain the same but will take a bit longer

-Once pineapples harvest, they transport through trucks and airplanes to different countries.
-They are packed in plastic wrapping, so they don’t get harmed.
+Once pineapples harvest, they transport them through trucks and aeroplanes to different countries.
+They are packed in plastic wrapping, so to save them from any harm.
 Pineapples themselves have a solid cover to keep them safe from anything.
 Have you ever tried tinned pineapples?

 Those pineapples transport differently.
 They are usually placed vertically or horizontally in a tin.
-Space is created between all fruits.
+This placement creates the space between all fruits.
 One should keep the temperature at 7 degrees for 10-12 days.

 We hope this article helped you clear any doubts about the pineapple industry.
 Enjoy eating your pineapples.